Diamond Coach and BigRoad

 Sarah Beth adds that the transportation company also struggled to keep up with all of the changes in regulations and laws impacting drivers, buses, IFTAs, MVRs.
 “It was just too much for one person to get done, and get done well in five days,” she admits.

 Realizing that it needed a better solution, Diamond Coach had been looking into different electronic logging systems, and had turned to the National Association of Small Trucking Companies (NASTC) for their advice.
-NASTC recommended the Diamond Coach team look at BigRoad’s app as it offered the most user-friendly interface on the market today.
+NASTC recommended the Diamond Coach team look at the BigRoad Mobile App as it offered the most user-friendly interface on the market today.
 The company began using BigRoad shortly after.

 “There was a definite learning curve for our drivers, and for me, and I still feel like we’re learning something new every day—especially with respect to reporting—but I have to say our drivers love the BigRoad app now,” says Sarah Beth.